Black Run Preserve

 Kettle Run Road has rumble strips that are noisy as the Long Path gets closer to the road – in case you are wondering what that strange sound is.

 Note!!!
 Trail changes can be frequent at this park.
-There are differences between the printed, interactive, and map on the kiosk at the trailhead.
+There could be differences between the printed map and the map on the kiosk at the trailhead, and our map.

 Some wooden signposts at intersections note the direction to the parking areas.
-Map on the trailhead kiosk:
+Map on the trailhead kiosk (now outdated, there are more trails):

 Parking: N39.84573° W74.89890°

-Kettle Run East parking area.
-N.J.
-Turnpike South to Exit 4; Rt 73 S; L on Braddock Mill, R as Braddock Mill merges on Tomlinson Mill Road briefly, L to continue on Braddock Mill, R on Kettle Run.
+Black Run Preserve Trailhead – Parking, Kettle Run Rd, Evesham, NJ 08053.
+From N.J.
+Turnpike South take Exit 4 to Rt 73 S; L on Braddock Mill, R as Braddock Mill merges on Tomlinson Mill Road briefly, L to continue on Braddock Mill, R on Kettle Run.

 Pass the driveway for the Kettle Run West side lot on the right (additional spots here), then L into a small dirt lot for this hike.
 Detailed directions on park site.